top of page

 If you want to join our mission and change mental health awareness and access locally, consider reaching out or making a donation.
 Making a donation to The Red Door Fund will help support local people struggling with mental illness, their families, and mental healthcare providers.

-For more information or to make a contribution to the Red Door Fund, please click here, or mail to P.O.
+For more information or to make a contribution to the Red Door Fund, please click here, or mail to the Fayette Community Foundation at P.O.
 Box 664, La Grange, TX 78945.

 By: Cheryl Pekar